Installing the Arduino IDE on a Raspberry Pi 3

 The Arduino Integrated Development Environment (IDE), or Arduino Software, is free software that is maintained by Arduino.cc.

-It is basically a text editor for writing and uploading programming code to the Arduino and Genuino microcontroller boards which can be installed on a personal computer or run from their website.
+It is a code editor for writing and uploading programming code to the Arduino and Genuino microcontroller boards which can be installed on a personal computer or run from their website.
+The Arduino IDE can also be used to program ESP8266-based microcontrollers.

-Fully functional Raspberry Pi 3B (or later) with a keyboard, mouse and screen running Raspbian Jessie (or later).
-A connection to the internet is also required.
+Fully functional Raspberry Pi 3B (or later) with a keyboard, mouse and screen running Raspbian Jessie.
+Later versions of the Raspberry Pi OS can also be used.
+A connection to the internet is required.

 Installing the software

-To make sure Raspbian is up to date using the following terminal commands:
+To make sure the Raspberry Pi OS is up to date the update and upgrade terminal commands can be used:

 sudo apt-get update